About EPATH

 Board members:

-During the monthly board meetings, a representative of Transgender Europe and of the European Association for Gender Surgery (EAFGS) are invited.
+During the monthly board meetings, a representative of Transgender Europe (TGEU), the European Society for Sexual Medicine (ESSM), and the EPATH Student Initiative are invited.